awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## Amazon RDS Basic Operational Guidelines<a name="CHAP_BestPractices.DiskPerformance"></a>

 The following are basic operational guidelines that everyone should follow when working with Amazon RDS\.
 Note that the Amazon RDS Service Level Agreement requires that you follow these guidelines:
 + Monitor your memory, CPU, and storage usage\.
-Amazon CloudWatch can be setup to notify you when usage patterns change or when you approach the capacity of your deployment, so that you can maintain system performance and availability\.
+Amazon CloudWatch can be set up to notify you when usage patterns change or when you approach the capacity of your deployment, so that you can maintain system performance and availability\.
 + Scale up your DB instance when you are approaching storage capacity limits\.
 You should have some buffer in storage and memory to accommodate unforeseen increases in demand from your applications\.
 + Enable automatic backups and set the backup window to occur during the daily low in write IOPS\.
 + If your database workload requires more I/O than you have provisioned, recovery after a failover or database failure will be slow\.
 To increase the I/O capacity of a DB instance, do any or all of the following:
   + Migrate to a DB instance class with High I/O capacity\.
   + Convert from standard storage to either General Purpose or Provisioned IOPS storage, depending on how much of an increase you need\.
 For information on available storage types, see [Amazon RDS Storage Types](CHAP_Storage.md#Concepts.Storage)\.

     If you convert to Provisioned IOPS storage, make sure you also use a DB instance class that is optimized for Provisioned IOPS\.
-For information on Provisioned IOPS, see [Provisioned IOPS Storage](CHAP_Storage.md#USER_PIOPS)\.
+For information on Provisioned IOPS, see [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
   + If you are already using Provisioned IOPS storage, provision additional throughput capacity\.
 + If your client application is caching the Domain Name Service \(DNS\) data of your DB instances, set a time\-to\-live \(TTL\) value of less than 30 seconds\.
 Because the underlying IP address of a DB instance can change after a failover, caching the DNS data for an extended time can lead to connection failures if your application tries to connect to an IP address that no longer is in service\.
 + Test failover for your DB instance to understand how long the process takes for your use case and to ensure that the application that accesses your DB instance can automatically connect to the new DB instance after failover\.

 ## DB Instance RAM Recommendations<a name="CHAP_BestPractices.Performance.RAM"></a>

 An Amazon RDS performance best practice is to allocate enough RAM so that your working set resides almost completely in memory\.
 To tell if your working set is almost all in memory, check the ReadIOPS metric \(using Amazon CloudWatch\) while the DB instance is under load\.
 The value of ReadIOPS should be small and stable\.
 If scaling up the DB instance class—to a class with more RAM—results in a dramatic drop in ReadIOPS, your working set was not almost completely in memory\.
 Continue to scale up until ReadIOPS no longer drops dramatically after a scaling operation, or ReadIOPS is reduced to a very small amount\.
-For information on monitoring a DB instance's metrics, see [Viewing DB Instance Metrics](CHAP_Monitoring.md#USER_Monitoring)\.
+For information on monitoring a DB instance's metrics, see [Viewing DB Instance Metrics](MonitoringOverview.md#USER_Monitoring)\.

 ## Amazon RDS Security Best Practices<a name="CHAP_BestPractices.Security"></a>

 Use AWS IAM accounts to control access to Amazon RDS API actions, especially actions that create, modify, or delete RDS resources such as DB instances, security groups, option groups, or parameter groups, and actions that perform common administrative actions such as backing up and restoring DB instances, or configuring Provisioned IOPS storage\.
 + Assign an individual IAM account to each person who manages RDS resources\.
 Do not use AWS root credentials to manage Amazon RDS resources; you should create an IAM user for everyone, including yourself\.
 + Grant each user the minimum set of permissions required to perform his or her duties\.
 + Use IAM groups to effectively manage permissions for multiple users\.
 + Rotate your IAM credentials regularly\.

-For more information about IAM, go to [AWS Identity and Access Management](http://docs.aws.amazon.com/IAM/latest/UserGuide/Welcome.html)\.
-For information on IAM best practices, go to [IAM Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.
+For more information about IAM, go to [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/Welcome.html)\.
+For information on IAM best practices, go to [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.

+Use the AWS Management Console, the AWS CLI, or the Amazon RDS API to change the password for your master user\.
+If you use another tool, such as a SQL client, to change the master user password, it might result in privileges being revoked for the user unintentionally\.

 ## Using Enhanced Monitoring to Identify Operating System Issues<a name="CHAP_BestPractices.EnhancedMonitoring"></a>

 Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
 For more information about Enhanced Monitoring, see [Enhanced Monitoring](USER_Monitoring.OS.md)

 Enhanced Monitoring is available for the following database engines:

-+ Amazon Aurora

 + MariaDB
 + Microsoft SQL Server
 + MySQL version 5\.5 or later
 + Oracle
 + PostgreSQL

 Enhanced monitoring is available for all DB instance classes except for `db.m1.small`\.
-Enhanced Monitoring is available in all regions except for AWS GovCloud \(US\)\.
+Enhanced Monitoring is available in all regions except for AWS GovCloud \(US\-West\)\.

 ## Using Metrics to Identify Performance Issues<a name="CHAP_BestPractices.UsingMetrics"></a>

  To identify performance issues caused by insufficient resources and other common bottlenecks, you can monitor the metrics available for your Amazon RDS DB instance\.

-### Viewing Performance Metrics<a name="w3ab1c13c15b4"></a>
+### Viewing Performance Metrics<a name="w4aac13c15b4"></a>

  You should monitor performance metrics on a regular basis to see the average, maximum, and minimum values for a variety of time ranges\.
 If you do so, you can identify when performance is degraded\.
 You can also set Amazon CloudWatch alarms for particular metric thresholds so you are alerted if they are reached\.